danielczech/targets-minimal/future_features.md

 target list, ad-hoc sources, etc) and, based on priority score, determine the optimal beam placement.

-6. Place all of the above lists into a JSON-formatted dictionary, and write this dictionary into Redis under the key `targets:<OBSID>`.
+6. Place all of the above lists into separate JSON-formatted dictionaries, and write these into Redis under the following keys respectively: `all_targets:<OBSID>`, `unseen_targets:<OBSID>`, `ranked_targets:<OBSID>` and `beam_placement:<OBSID>`.

-7. This dictionary is to include a field for the priority algorithm and parameters, and another for the optimal beam placement parameters.
+7. Dictionaries 4 and 5 are to include respectively a field for the priority algorithm and parameters, and for the optimal beam placement parameters.

-8. Publish the above key (`targets:<OBSID>`) to the Redis channel for new targets (`targets`).
+8. Publish an alert (`targets:<OBSID>`) to the Redis channel for new targets (`targets`).

 **Observation/processing completed:**